 Since this formula doesn’t have alcohol, it utilizes a sanitizing agent called benzalkonium chloride, which may not be safer.
 With any hand sanitizer formula, alcohol-free or otherwise, it’s important to ensure children do not have access to it.

 Everyone hand sanitizer is EWG Verified, meaning it has received the Environmental Working Group’s top rating for safety.
 While we usually choose fragrance-free options whenever possible, we like that this company has been through EWG-verification and that the fragrances are derived from essential oils.
 That said, if you’re sensitive or have allergies or asthma, we’d still recommend avoiding fragrance.

 At Force of Nature, we believe that when it comes to non-toxic hand sanitizer, and every other product we use around our families, it’s important to learn as much as possible about ingredient safety.
 Check out resources like the EWG’s Product Ratings for hand sanitizers, and start learning about brands that are non-toxic and environmentally responsible.
-You can also learn more about Force of Nature, our revolutionary cleaning system that uses electricity to convert salt, water & vinegar into a sanitizer and disinfectant as effective as bleach, but with no toxic chemicals.
-It kills 99.9% of viruses and bacteria and is EPA registered for use in hospitals, ICUs, schools, daycares, veterinary clinics and more.
+You can also learn more about Force of Nature, our revolutionary cleaning system that uses electricity to convert salt, water and vinegar into a cleaner, sanitizer and disinfectant with no toxic chemicals.
+It’s the only carbon neutral certified, EPA registered sanitizer and disinfectant.
+It kills 99.9% of viruses and bacteria and costs up to 80% less per oz than the leading brands like Windex, Lysol, Formula 409 and Clorox Clean-Up.
 With no harmful chemicals, it’s great for any germy situation that comes your way.
 We’ve got lots of info about how Force of Nature kills viruses and bacteria, how Force of Nature is safe to use on just about any surface, and about how Force of Nature actually works.